 - Death

 Catastrophic injuries have enormous consequences on an individual’s life, including the financial impact of care.
-These types of injuries can affect the relationships that the victim has with their family, the ability to work, choices as to where the victim will live, and many other issues.
+They can affect the relationships that the victim has with their family, the ability to work, choices as to where the victim will live, and many other issues.

 That is why determining the value of a catastrophic injury claim is one of the most critical aspects of the case.